Frequently Asked Questionslink

 For example, imagine you created a Salesforce connector for your end-user,

-customer_id = x3v7.
+customer_name = apple.
 Using this naming policy, you'd name the connector

-How do I connect to a warehouse using the API?
+How do I connect to a warehouse using the API?link

 You can only create a new destination using your Fivetran dashboard.
 But once you do that, you can easily load new connectors into an existing destination using the Connector Management API.